 Suffolk-based chef, gardener and writer Henrietta Inman has shared this delectable recipe from her book Clean Cakes (£20, Jacqui Small).
 She recommends variations with other whole pulses like Hodmedod’s British-grown carlin peas.

-Look out for Henrietta’s new book, The Natural Baker (£20, Jacqui Small), due out on 22 March.
+Look out for Henrietta’s book The Natural Baker (£20, Jacqui Small).

 Makes 18 cakes

 - 20 g (¾ oz/3 tbsp) fresh turmeric, roughly chopped